We answer your questions about…

 Do people with Accessible Parking Permits or special Veterans Licence plates have to pay for parking?

 People with a current “Accessible Parking Permit” or “Disabled Person Parking Permit” may park in any designated handicap accessible spot for FREE.
+Parking on Main Street West is also FREE, and although the 2-hour limit still applies, in practice vehicles displaying an accessible or disabled parking permit are allowed to park without limit, unless someone complains.
 Ensure the permit is clearly visible on the vehicle.

 Those with the special Veterans license plates DO NOT GET free parking.
 This decision is made on a municipal level, so each municipality will be different.

 Parking is free in Lambton Shores, including in Grand Bend September through to April.

 FREE parking is available in Grand Bend year-round on Eighty-One Crescent Street, Grand Bend Public School’s parking lot – summer only!
 (Gill Road), along Gill Road and in the Municipal Parking lot behind the Grand Bend Legion at the east end of Municipal Drive and on Ontario Street South (i.e. south of the Main Street & Highway 21 intersection).